fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 <small>**Note:** This is just the string representation, the dataset will look even better in HTML when running in Jupyter.</small>

 {{< speaker_note >}}
-- Here is an example using xarray;
+- See this example using xarray;
-- We start with this dataset OBJECT, informing the coordinates of data here in this DICT-LIKE structure;
+- We start with the dataset OBJECT, informing the coordinates in this DICT-LIKE constructor;
 - Now we can access the coordinates by THEIR name, and with it, xarray knows this result should be 2D;
-- We can investigate the dataset, its dimensions, coordinates and variables, all together in a single object;
+- We can investigate the dataset, its dimensions, coordinates and variables, ALL TOGETHER in a single object;
 - We will see more examples applied to xcompact soon;
 {{< /speaker_note >}}